Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 - [ ] Create generic version for the function output_proxy_exec, to integrate with a bash feature to be installed
 - [ ] Replicate most of the necessary structures and data to adapt `uninstall.sh` to the new specs
 - [ ] Add special func in uninstall (--reset|-r) that uninstalls the file structures that the customizer creates (~/.bash_functions, ~/.bin, etc.) That cannot be removed directly using uninstall
+- [ ] Test autorun of nemo desktop

 ## Coming features
 - [ ] Delete